zX3no/zX3no/Writing/Post Processing Sucks.md

 Okay cool, but which one should *I* use.

+SGSSAA looks amazing and doesn't make the image blurry at all, however it's not very fast.

+8x SGSSA 215FPS
+Off 245FPS
+[Test 4x]

 CSAA seems like the best traditional method.
 All other methods are less effective or slower.

 TAA is not appropriate for a first-person game, it makes the game too blurry.